joelaguero/frontend-challenges/new-beginnings/README.md

  - A calculator widget that could be integrated into other areas of the platform down the line
  - A data visualization widget, perhaps using [a publicly available API](https://github.com/toddmotto/public-apis) as an example

-Ideally, this demonstration will show how each of the subsequent areas can be satisfied during development of a typical new feature.

 ### What We're Looking For ###

 Your codebase and demonstration should showcase the following:

- - A clear workflow around new feature development, including contribution guidelines expectations.
+ - A clear workflow around new feature development, including contribution guidelines and expectations.
- - A thoughtful application architecture and state management that can scale with dozens of new features, new team members, and accommodate new areas of the application overtime.
+ - A thoughtful take on application architecture and state management that can scale with dozens of new features and team members, while accommodating new areas of the application overtime.
  - A clear philosophy on managing authorization and security, given the sensitive nature of your company's internal operations.
- - A strong implementation of testing infrastructure, including but not necessarily limited to the following:
+ - A strong implementation of testing infrastructure, including (though not necessarily limited to) the following:
 	 - Unit tests for components in your demonstration.
-	 - Acceptance tests showing components integrate and perform, together, as expected.
+	 - Acceptance tests showing components integrate and enable complete user workflows, as expected.
+	   - An example of this is - on a sign up flow - a user is able to enter invalid input, click submit, and see the expected error message or fields rendered.
-	 - Visual regression testing enabling devs to verify UI diffs after introducing new features.
+	 - Visual regression testing, enabling devs to verify UI diffs after introducing new features and ensuring other areas don't change unknowingly.
 	 - Automated performance testing that ensures the production app will load expediently.
  - A perspective on code documentation, comments, legibility, and the like - including but not limited to...
 	 - Best practices, guidelines, and any automated enforcement when writing JavaScript, CSS, etc.
-	 - A philosophy on good documentation, when it is necessary, and code comments.
+	   - This should include a perspect on code documentation and code commenting.
- - Anything else you deem helpful to make your team as productive as possible, make dev workflows as enjoyable as possible, and make the end result as stable as possible.
+ - Anything else you deem helpful to make your team as productive as possible, make developer workflows as enjoyable as possible, and make the end result as stable as possible.

 ### What We Care About ###